-La Catedral de la Santa Creu i Santa Eulàlia Plaça de la Catedral
+La Catedral de la Santa Creu I Santa Eulàlia Plaça de la Catedral

-Barcelona's Cathedral stands majestically in the centre of a wide square (handily called Plaça de la Catedral) and is a beautiful example of Catalan Gothic architecture.
+Barcelona's Cathedral stands majestically in the center of a wide square (handily called Plaça de la Catedral) and is a beautiful example of Catalan Gothic architecture.
 The first mention of a place of worship on this site comes in 599AD and two Cathedrals had been built before the one we see today.
 Work started in 1298 on what was originally meant to be a simple extension of the Romanic church currently occupying the site but the project grew and grew and the Cathedral we know today took over 150 years to complete.
 The façade, though it appears to the naked eye to be an original feature, was actually added in the late 19th Century just in time for the 1882 World Fair.
 The design was similar to original drawings for the façade which was actually quite plain, like many churches of the time.
 The Cathedral is named after the patron saint of Barcelona, Santa Eulàlia, whose remains are interred in the crypt.
-She was a 13 year old girl who was apparently killed by the occupying Roman forces when she refused to repent her Christianity.
+She was a 13-year-old girl who was apparently killed by the occupying Roman forces when she refused to repent her Christianity.
 Thirteen white geese are kept in the cloister as a reminder of each year of her short life.

 Columns of the Temple of Augustus MUHBA - Temple d'August - Paradís, 10

 The Temple of Augustus was dedicated to Caesar Augustus and was the highest point in Roman Barcelona (Barcino).
-Built in 1AD it showed the wealth of this relatively small settlement.
+Built-in 1AD it showed the wealth of this relatively small settlement.
 From this temple four columns have survived two thousand years of history to be seen in Barcelona today, offering us the chance to imagine what life was like in Barcino.

 Plaça Felip Neri

 This hidden gem of a square offers a tranquil space in the midst of the hustle and bustle of the Barri Gòtic and with an interesting back story.
 The square is home to the former headquarters of the Barcelona Guild of shoemakers and the shoe museum and partially built on top of a medieval cemetery.
 The main draw of this square is the church, Iglesia Sant Felip Neri after which the square is named.
 In 1938 the square was bombed by Nationalist forces and caused the deaths of 42 people, mainly children, who had been sheltering in the church.
-During its reconstruction it was decided to leave the holes and marks left by the bomb on the wall of the church to serve as a reminder to all of the devastating effects of war.
+During its reconstruction, it was decided to leave the holes and marks left by the bomb on the wall of the church to serve as a reminder to all of the devastating effects of war.